 Ensure all guy ropes and peg points of the fly and tent are utilised.
 Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent.
 Ensure all guy ropes are attached firmly and remain firm, see figure 4.
-If required use remaining steel awning poles to set up rear awning.
+If required use the remaining steel awning poles to set up side or rear awnings.